 Signs of estrogen deficiency, estrogen receptor desensitization or lowered estrogen response include hot-flashes, hirsutism, alcopecia and itchy skin.
 High body temperature typically occurs with hot-flashes.
 Estrogen deficiency is commonly associated with polycystic ovarian syndrome (PCOS), high luteinizing hormone (LH) and insulin insensitivity.

-Estrogen deficiency program blog
+Estrogen deficiency program journal

 Signs of estrogen excess can include headache, low body temperature and heavy menstruation.
 Endometriosis is a concern of excess estrogen.